 Island Peak Climbing in Nepal – Starts At $2,200

-Highlights of Island Peak Climb
+Highlights of Island Peak Climbing

 Mera Peak Climbing – Starts At $2,280

-Highlights of Mera Peak Climb
+Mera Peak Climbing

 Expeditions Peaks Above 6,500 meters in Nepal

 Expedition peaks are high-altitude mountains above 6,500 m.
 They require advanced mountaineering skills and experience to conquer.
-The technical sections and harsher weather demand detailed planning, special equipment, proper acclimatization, and an experienced guide.
+The technical sections and harsh weather demand detailed planning, special equipment, proper acclimatization, and an experienced guide.
 The Department of Tourism (DoT) oversees expedition peaks and issues permits.
 Here are some of the top expedition peaks in Nepal;

-Chulu (East) Peak Climbing – Starts At $2,180
+Chulu East Peak Climbing – Starts At $2,180

-Highlights of Chulu Peak Climbing in Nepal
+Highlights of Chulu Peak Climbing

 Ama Dablam Expedition in Nepal – Starts At $4,900

-Highlights of Ama Dablam Expedition in Nepal
+Highlights of Ama Dablam Expedition

 Preparing for Peak Climbing in Nepal